Arak gorges

 The Arak gorges are a series of desert gorges located in Tamanrasset Province, Algeria.
 The gorges are roughly 330 kilometres from the city of Tamanrasset.
-Carved by ancient river activity, the canyon walls vary in height from 250 to 500 m (800 to 1600 ft), and the canyon base is now a dry wadi.
+Carved by ancient river activity, the canyon walls vary in height from 250 to 500 m, and the canyon base is now a dry wadi.

 Despite the extremely dry climate (only 60 to 75 mm of rain per year), hardy desert plants and animals survive in the gorges.
 Examples include the red-headed rock agama, wheatear birds, and small vultures.
 There are no permanent human settlements in the gorges, though stone tools and burial mounds indicate the occasional human presence throughout history.